mhdostal/ARCodeProject/README.md

 Background
     In order to use the information and code presented in this article you will need to install a couple of items:

     - ArcGIS Runtime SDK for iOS (https://developers.arcgis.com/ios/) A modern, high-performance, mapping API that can be used in both Swift and Objective-C

     - ArcGIS Runtime Toolkit for iOS https://github.com/Esri/arcgis-runtime-toolkit-ios) Open-source code containing a collection of components that will simplify your iOS app development with ArcGIS Runtime.
 This includes the AR component we will be showcasing here.

-    Information on installing the ArcGIS Runtime SDK can be found [here](https://developers.arcgis.com/ios/latest/swift/guide/install.htm)
-    Information on incorporting the Toolkit into your project can be found [here](https://github.com/Esri/arcgis-runtime-toolkit-ios#instructions)

     The AR Toolkit component allows you to build applications using three common AR patterns: